 Making mayonnaise requires only a few ingredients that you probably already have in your kitchen.
 One more reason to love this recipe!

 Eggs are an integral part of a mayonnaise.
 This recipe uses one raw egg to make more than a cup of mayo.

 Oil is the main ingredient in this recipe.
-It is best to use a neutral flavored oil like vegetable oil or sunflower oil.
+It is best to use a neutral flavored oil like canola oil or sunflower oil.

 Lemon juice or vinegar